 When the brain is fully deprived of oxygen it is called anoxia and when only partially deprived it is hypoxia.
 When considering an SCA, the terms are often used interchangeably.
 The damage done to the brain this way is categorised as an “acquired brain injury” (ABI) – as opposed to having a brain injury from birth.

-A good percentage of sudden cardiac arrest survivors will of have experienced enough down time to have some degree of ABI but quite often they leave hospital without any diagnosis or care plan for it.
+A good percentage of sudden cardiac arrest survivors will have experienced enough downtime to have some degree of ABI but quite often they leave the hospital without any diagnosis or care plan for it.

 Common sequelae of an acquired brain injury include:

 - Fatigue – physical and cognitive e.g. too tired to walk or do things, or gets tired when having to think about things or struggling with communicating

 - Both short- and long- term memory issues